 If a hotel is too pricey but you don’t want to stay at home, an AirBnB is a cheaper alternative.
 Plus, there’s a lot of flexibility: depending on your situation, you could rent out a room or an entire house–it’s up to you.

 ** New to AirBnB?
-Click here to claim up to $40 off your first AirBnB stay!
+Click here to claim up a discount $$$ off your first AirBnB stay!

 Feeling adventurous?
 Instead of staying at home or in a hotel, try taking the family camping on your staycation–not only will you be bonding without distractions, but it’s a great way to reconnect with nature.
 (Just make sure you bring bug spray).